 What are the key components of a California prenuptial agreement?

 Key components include listing assets and debts, specifying terms for spousal support, and protecting inheritances.
-It must be voluntary, disclose finances fully, have independent legal counsel, and a seven-day consideration period before signing.
+It must be voluntary, disclose finances fully, have independent legal counsel, and have a seven-day consideration period before signing.

 What can a prenuptial agreement not include?